-• Large workload: A large workload is about 30 to 100 agents communicating to Contrast, and more than 25 web traffic users for full-scale enterprise deployments.
+Large workload: A large workload is about 30 to 100 agents communicating to Contrast, and more than 25 web traffic users for full-scale enterprise deployments.
 End users access the system multiple times of day, and actively engage in Contrast features such as alerts, reports and integrations.
+The greater the number of connected agents and end users, the greater the memory requirements for Contrast to handle in-flight traces.
+Storage depends on the life of trace data and the preservation of log files by system administrators.

-The greater the number of connected agents and end users, the greater the memory requirements for vCPUs Clock speed RAM Storage ~8 to ~16 2.5 GHz to 3.3 GHz 24 GB to 48 GB 200 GB to 500 GB
+vCPUs Clock speed RAM Storage ~8 to ~16 2.5 GHz to 3.3 GHz 24 GB to 48 GB 200 GB to 500 GB